Jefferson-Bantawig/RetroRides-Car-Rental/README.md

 ### Car Fill up box
   - The fill up box provides 3 inputs that the users are required to fill.
-  - These inputs will aid the users to quickly find the car that they have in mind, if it is available.
+  - These inputs will prompt the user to fill out 3 boxes and provide details of what they are interested in.
-  - This will help users to manage booking as they can provide information on when to pick up and return the car of their choice.
+  - Filling up the box will inform the website what the user is looking for and its availability.

 ### Cars section
-  - This Section contains the all available cars for rent.
+  - This Section contains the all secection of cars for rent.
   - The boxes contains the exact images of the available cars, which gives the user an idea of what the car looks like.
   - Each car box contains the name of the Car in big letters, to make it easier to the user to find what they need.
   - Inside the car boxes, contains the mileage of the car, Fuel it needs, and its transmission.
 All indicated by their respective icons.
-  - Below the icons, users will see the price for each car, as well as a bright orange "rent" button that captures the eyes of the user more easily.
+  - Below the icons, users will see the price for each car, as well as a bright orange "Enquire" button that captures the eyes of the user more easily.
   - These boxes are arranged in columns that changes in response to the width of the users screens.
 This helps to make it more pleasing to look at.

-### Services Section
+### Our Services Section
   - This section provides the user with information of the services that the website offers.
   - The section is design to be simple and informative, providing examples of the services in individual boxes to highlight what makes the website different from others.
   - The icons on the boxes help provide visual cues as to what the service is.